dkorunic/axfr2hosts/README.md

 For more information visit project home: https://github.com/dkorunic/axfr2hosts
 ```

-At minimum, a single zone and a single server are needed for any meaningful action.
+At minimum, a single zone and a single server are required for any meaningful action.

-Typical use case would be:
+A typical invocation looks like:

 ```shell
 axfr2hosts dkorunic.net pkorunic.net @172.64.33.146